firozt/cloud-fullstack-app/README.md

 # File Structure

-### pipeline.yml
+### .github/workflows/

-Automatically uploads all data from the `frontend` directory to the s3 bucket on each push to the main branch of the repo
+Contains github actions workflows that automatically uploads all data from the `src` directory to the s3 bucket, builds a new docker image and pushes it to an ECR, runs cypress tests on UI and eslint/formatting on codebase

-### index.html

-Main entrypoint of the website, takes user information via a form

-### submitted.html

-Shows a confirmation of the data the user has given into the form, showing each field given in a table

-### script.js
+### src/

-Handles the saving of user input via the use of Javascript's sessions storage, storaing each field
+Contains source files, all contents of this directory will be pushed to the S3 bucket on passing of tests

 ### Dockerfile

 Tells docker how to build this project into a docker image

+### Cypress/

+Contains cypress files for UI testing

+### Cypress/fixtures

+Contains json files that act as test data

+### Cypress/support

+Contains helper functions imported by the test logic

+### Cypress/e2e

+Contains the end to end tests for the project

 # Running Locally